Discretionary fund for small businesses

 This scheme will allow you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month for the next 3 months.
 This may be extended if needed.

-Read our Business Support FAQs to see how this affects your business.
+You can also read our Business Support FAQs to see how the government package of measures affects your business.

 Find information about hotels staying open for vulnerable people from GOV.UK.